direakanbi/Cancer-Awareness-Capstone-Project/README.md

 # My Capstone Project
-This site was designed to replicate a Cancer Awareness Site.
+This site was made to facilitate the outreach of the upcoming Cancer Awareness Summit.

 # Built With
 1. HTML